vishnevskiy/ElixirSublime/README.md

 - It does not understand macros, aliases and imports and therefore will not provide completion for them.
 - Go to definition does not work on local functions.
-- Since Elixir and Erlang sources tend to not ship with the install it does best effort for go to definition by opening the documentation in the browser.
+- Since Elixir and Erlang standard library sources tend to not ship with the install it does best effort for go to definition by opening the documentation in the browser.

 Installation
 ------------